 Written in March 30, 2016’s The Fischler Report (Hockey’s Weekly Think Tank): Our Joel Bergman reports from Los Angeles: “With all-sports The Beast 980 (KFWB) going to an all-ethnic format on March 1, long-time Los Angeles area radio personality Ted Sobel ended his 23-year gig on KFWB.
 Sobel, widely regarded as the ‘gold standard’ for interviewers in the LA market — even getting meaningful responses from Kings coach Darryl Sutter –was the radio voice of the IHL Long Beach Ice Dogs from 1995 until their demise in 2000.
 As the play-by-play announcer for the University of Wisconsin, Sobel called two games against Team USA in 1980 during their run-up to the Miracle on Ice.”

-Covered Tiger Woods first PGA Tour start in the 1992 L.A.
+- Golf Covered Tiger Woods first PGA Tour start in the 1992 L.A.
 Open and throughout his career including his last major championship win in the 2008 U.S. Open at Torrey Pines.
 Jordan Spieth’s first major championship victory at the 2015 Masters and his 2016 collapse at Augusta which was also Arnold Palmer’s last appearance at the Masters.
 Tom Watson’s two L.A.
 Open wins and his final rounds at the Masters (2016) and Open (British) Championships at St. Andrews (2015).
 Seven years as the 18th green announcer at the LPGA’s first major of the year ANA Inspiration (previously the Kraft Nabisco Championship).
-On-site producer for the first golf major on U.S. soil ever aired on radio: the 1995 PGA Championship at Riviera Country Club (Jack Nicklaus’ final L.A. tour event) overseeing co-hosts Jack Whittaker and Amy Alcott and several on course reporters.
+On-site producer for the first golf major on U.S. soil ever aired on radio: the 1995 PGA Championship at Riviera Country Club (Jack Nicklaus’ final L.A. tour event) overseeing co-hosts Jack Whitaker and LPGA HOFer Amy Alcott and several on course reporters.

-Covered American Pharoah winning the Triple Crown in the 2015 Belmont Stakes and California Chrome finishing 4th in the 2014 Belmont going for the Triple Crown.
-Several Breeders Cups including Zenyatta winning the 2009 BC Classic.
+- Horse RacingCovered American Pharoah winning the Triple Crown in the 2015 Belmont Stakes and California Chrome finishing 4th in the 2014 Belmont going for the Triple Crown.
+Several Breeders’ Cups including Zenyatta winning the 2009 BC Classic.
 Many Grade I stakes races including Santa Anita Handicaps, Hollywood Gold Cups, and Del Mar Pacific Classics.

-As a Speaker, he has been in front of the Southern California Orange County business council, college students, charity and awards banquets, and L.A.
-Dodgers/KFWB sponsors meeting.
-Amongst his extensive voice over work, was the arena hockey P.A.
+As a Speaker, he has been in front of the Southern California Orange County business council, college students, charity and awards banquets (including co-hosting with Bill Walton the 40th anniversary of the Lakers first championship in L.A.), and Dodgers/KFWB sponsors meeting.
+Amongst his extensive voice over work, was as the arena hockey P.A.
 Voice for the 1986 movie ‘Touch and Go’ for Tri-Star Pictures starring Michael Keaton.